cahl-19/lockdown-protests/README.md

 The default username, password and database used for Mongo are `ldprotest`, `ldprotest` and `ldprotest` respectivley.
 This will eventually be made configurable.

+At the moment, the ldprotest user must be added as a root user (this is not intentional and will eventually be fixed).

 # Contributing